MattsonThieme/RLTrading/README.md

 Here, we can see that market moved down over the last 33 trades (20 profitable, 13 losses) and we made $8.45 - pretty good!
 We are also shown information about the global start (first ask price in the dataset) and the ask price of the current step.
 The term `avg hold` represents how long, on average, we held the asset before selling it, and the dollar value after the @ is the average value of all the profitable or unprofitable trades.
 We can also see that we've made a total of $33.84 over the entire episode.

 That's it!
-Tweak the model parameters and
+Tweak the model parameters and see what helps you earn more money.

-:exclamation: Disclaimer :exclamation: the provided sample dataset is relatively small.
-Before deploying any trained models and making real trades, please collect more data and validate the model over a longer time period.
+:exclamation::exclamation: Disclaimer :exclamation::exclamation: The provided sample dataset is very small (GitHub limits us to a max of 100Mb/file).
+Before deploying any trained models and making real trades, please collect more data using the provided scripts and validate the model over a longer time period.
 We claim no responsibility for any losses incurred when deloying this model.

 ## Model